Skip to content

 # ============== Steps ==============

-# On Windows, use the PowerShell Profile to configure environment variables
+# On Windows, configure environment variables via the PowerShell profile

-# PowerShell 7+ is recommended for a better experience
+# PowerShell 7+ is recommended for the best experience

-# 1. Check whether the PowerShell Profile exists
+# 1. Check whether a PowerShell profile exists

 Test-Path $PROFILE